Alfonso Rivas Preview, Player Props: Pirates vs. Cubs

 Alfonso Rivas At The Plate

-- He has hit a home run in two of 23 games played this year, and in 2.7% of his plate appearances.
+- He has homered in two of 23 games played this year, and in 2.7% of his plate appearances.

 - Rivas has driven in a run in four games this season (17.4%), including one multiple-RBI game.

-- He has scored a run in six of 23 games so far this season.
+- He has scored in six games this year (26.1%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.